iron-io/docs/mq/reference/push_queues/index.md

 - subscribers - required - an array of hashes containing subscribers. eg: {"url": "http://myserver.com/endpoint"}
 - push_type - multicast or unicast.
 Default is multicast.
 - retries - number of times to retry.
 Default is 3.
+Maximum is 100.
 - retries_delay - time in seconds between retries.
 Default is 60.
+Minimum is 3 and maximum is 86400 seconds.

 <div>
 <script src="https://gist.github.com/4479844.js"> </script>